-June slipped away, in all honesty.
+June disappeared, in all honesty.
 It’s almost as though this month was non-existent and we’re already in July.
 Halfway through the year.
-We’re still isolated a year later and I keep reminding myself that there is still hope.
+We’re still self-isolating a year later and I keep reminding myself that there is still hope.
 June was absolutely a blur.
 I know I say that so much, but I started out in a most terrible reading slump.

 …And I’m back with another series for y’all!
 I love analysing literature and it always seems to help my writing, too.
 I’ll be posting here every week and it’s basically just a category for my literature and lifestyle posts.
 Since it’s pride month, what better topic to discuss than diversity?